 Derebe holds a Diploma of Management and Communication (Bahir Dar University).
 He is passionate about improving the livelihoods and opportunities for local children and is an inspiring role model for his three young daughters.

-Stephen became a Director of Create Impact in 2014 bringing his skills in finance, strategy, investments and accounts.
-Stephen is the Head of Equities & Alternatives at Challenger Financial Services.
-Stephen has 10 years’ experience in the quantitative finance areas of risk modelling, asset allocation, portfolio construction, quantitative stock selection and systematic strategies in currencies, rates and commodities.
-Stephen holds a Bachelor of Economics (Honors) with majors in econometrics, economics and finance from the University of Sydney.
+Stephen became a Director of Create Impact in 2014, bringing his skills in finance, strategy, investments and accounts.
+Stephen is the Head of Equities & Alternatives at Challenger Limited Financial Services.
+Stephen has 15+ years experience in investment management.
+Stephen holds a Bachelor of Economics (Honours) with majors in econometrics, economics and finance from the University of Sydney.